DDI-TU-Dresden/thonny-wiki/Windows.rst

 ------------------------------------
 .. note::

-    Thonny bundle is supported on Windows Vista and later (7, 8, 10).
-(If you need Thonny on XP, then see below how to install Thonny and Python separately.)
+    Thonny bundles are supported on Windows Vista and later (7, 8, 10).
+If you need Thonny on XP, then see below how to install Thonny and Python separately.

 The installing and uninstalling procedures are really standard, nothing much to say about this.